dmakvh/eureka/Eureka-at-a-glance.md

 ## Multiple Regions

-Deploying Eureka in the AWS is a fairly straightforward task.
+Deploying Eureka in multiple AWS regions is a fairly straightforward task.
 Eureka clusters between regions do not communicate with one another.

 ## Monitoring